Pasi-D/advanced-todo-list/todo-frontend/README.md

 > ### Pre-Requisites

-- Make sure you create a copy of [.env.dist]('./.env.dist') & update the API endpoint
+- Make sure you create a copy of [.env.dist](./.env.dist) & update the API endpoint
 ```bash
 cp .env.dist .env
 ```

 > ### Available Scripts

+*Please note these commands are working when navigated to the sub repo directory.
+You can navigate to [monorepo README](../README.md) to see how to set up and run the entire project, including both the backend and frontend components.*

 #### Start the development server